 Taking place every four years, these elections allow voters to choose representatives for Hong Kong’s 18 district councils.
-Those elected are only responsible for community-level affairs like transport and public facilities, but the response over the weekend is an indication of people’s frustrations with the government and their call for democracy.
+Those elected are only responsible for community-level affairs like transport and public facilities, but the response yesterday is an indication of people’s frustrations with the government and their call for democracy.

-Around 2.9 million people showed up to cast their vote on Sunday.
+Around 2.9 million people showed up to cast their vote yesterday.

 Enoch, a 34-year-old designer, voted in the Sui Wo district in Sha Tin and said that many people turned up to vote but remained calm.